 Making Marshmallow Peepsters

 Peeps are a popular treat.
 But around Easter they often sell out at the market.
 If you can't find any, try making these cute substitutes.
-This is a guide about making marshmallow peepsters.
+This is a page about making marshmallow peepsters

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!